Popmotion/popmotion/docs/learn/advanced/value-pipelines.md

 const { pipe } = transform;
 ```

 `pipe` is named as such because it takes a list of functions and returns a new function that will run these functions from **left to right**.
+Essentially, creating a value pipeline.

-With many functions being curried, our composed functions become less imperitive and more declarative.
+As our functions are descriptively named, and as many of them are curried, our pipelines become very easy to read.
+They become less imperitive, and more declarative.

 For instance, let's compose a function that will always return a valid RGB value.
 RGB values are simply integers between `0` and `255`.